sysu-software/kturnSeeker/README.md

 </tr>
 </table>
 <BR>
 <STRONG>Note: You can paste these three columns (stem1Seq, pairs and stem2Seq) in three different rows.
-And then you can find that they are composed of a Kink-turn structure.
+And then you can find that it is a Kink-turn structure.
 For example:</STRONG><br>
 backward kink-turn RNA<br>
 <pre>
 stem1: 5'-CTGA---GCACAG\